gmarriott/csv-task/README.md

 `CsvUploadController.php` -> The main logic for the application.
 Applies the splitting logic to the file uploaded and returns the result as an Inertia response to the home page.

+# Resources used

+Alongside using the starter kit templating provided by Laravel I also made use of a Laracasts subscription.

+Other resources used included stack overflow for logic on how to validate files ect with Laravel.
+As well as the Inertia and Vue documentation to understand how it hooks up the frontend facing pages to the routes ect.

+Copilot was enabled within my PHPStorm IDE but any suggestions it highlighted, I assessed and decided the correctness of the output - An example is within the Controller it auto suggested the fopen method with the `$request->file('file')->getRealPath()` param.